eujean-star/vladmir/README.md

 # VladmiR
-- Vladmir is a tool to predic alzheimer deasease from a  set of relative count kmers SRA data from NCBI.
+- Vladmir is a tool to predict alzheimer deasease from a  set of relative count kmers SRA data from NCBI.